DrBretto/infotropy/docs/ARCHITECTURE.md

     App --> NavigationButtons (Fixed Position)
 ```

 - **`App` Component:** The root component.
 Manages the global application state, including the `activeModule` and `layoutState`.
 This state dictates which components are visible and their styling/positioning for animated transitions.
-It orchestrates the main layout structure (Header, Screen Area, Footer).
+It orchestrates the main grid layout (Header, Screen Container, Footer).
 - **`Header` Component:** Renders at the top of the viewport.
 Its appearance may change based on the `layoutState`.
 - **`Footer` Component:** Renders at the bottom of the viewport, typically displaying copyright information.
-- **`ScreenArea` (Conceptual):** This represents the main central region of the application, styled to resemble a terminal screen with a black background and colored borders.
-It acts as a container for the `DescriptionSection`, `CentralContentWindow`, and `ChatBoxPlaceholder`.
-This is implemented as a `motion.div` within the `App` component's main grid.
+- **`ScreenContainer`:** A dedicated container element (implemented as a `div` or `motion.div` in `App.tsx`) that represents the main "single screen" area.
+It fills the space between the Header and Footer and is styled with the black background, static green border, and primary green text color for its contents.
+It uses a flex column layout to arrange its children (`DescriptionSection`, `CentralContentWindow`, `ChatBoxPlaceholder`).
 - **`Description Section` Component:** Displays textual content based on the `activeModule`.
-Positioned within the `ScreenArea`.
+Positioned within the `ScreenContainer`.
 Its content updates and may animate during layout transitions.
-- **`Central Content Window` Component:** A container component rendered within the `ScreenArea` that displays the active module or the module menu.
+- **`Central Content Window` Component:** A container component rendered within the `ScreenContainer` that displays the active module or the module menu.
 It is styled as a nested "window" with colored borders and takes up the available space between the Description Section and the Chat Box Placeholder.
-- **`ChatBoxPlaceholder` Component:** A placeholder component rendered at the bottom of the `ScreenArea`.
+- **`ChatBoxPlaceholder` Component:** A placeholder component rendered at the bottom of the `ScreenContainer`.
 It represents the future chat interface for LLM interaction and navigation.
 - **`Navigation Buttons` Component:** Contains buttons (e.g., "Back to Menu") that allow the user to change the `layoutState` and `activeModule` state in the `App` component.
 These buttons are positioned independently, likely fixed in a corner.
 - **`Module Menu Component`:** A specific component rendered in the `Central Content Window` when the `layoutState` is 'menu'.
 It lists available modules and allows users to select them.
 - **`Module Components`:** Individual components representing simulations, features, or other content, rendered within the `Central Content Window` when the `layoutState` is 'module'.